mulargui/healthylinkx-ms-bot-luis/README.md

 Healthylinx is a classic three tiers app: front-end (ux), service API and data store.
 It also integrates with a third-party API from RedLine13 (https://www.redline13.com) to find zip codes in an area.

+This architecture makes it very adequate to test different technologies and I use it for getting my hands dirty on new stuff.
+You might needs to combine what is in this repo with other repos if you want to build the app end to end.
+It is like a lego where you can pick and choose different technologies as you see fit.
+Enjoy!

 This repo builds a bot interface (microsoft bot framework) integrated with LUIS to support natural language